Contingency and business continuity planning best practices – Beyond templates and checklists

 All this begs the question of where to begin.

-The short answer is anywhere and everywhere, all at once, so the organization isn’t caught flat-footed, as so many were at the start of 2020.
+The short answer is anywhere and everywhere, all at once, so the organisation isn’t caught flat-footed, as so many were at the start of 2020.
 But the long answer is that there are several emergency-preparedness best practices that HR managers should adhere to in part or in sum to ensure business continuity in the face of a crisis.
-Keeping these best practices in mind will inform the foundation of a business continuity plan template that can be followed, expanded upon, or customized to fit any situation as it develops.
+Keeping these best practices in mind will inform the foundation of a business continuity plan template that can be followed, expanded upon, or customised to fit any situation as it develops.

 How to create a contingency plan: Critical elements

 There’s power in communication and policy alike.
 So before developing tactical steps to suit any possible scenario, it’s important to think of contingency planning as encapsulating three ideas:

 - What workers want, which is essentially the employee experience in an emergency situation;